OCahungo/databricks_apparel_streaming/ProjectPlan.md

 ### **✅ Gold Layer: Business-Ready Analytics**

 - **Goal:** Create denormalized and aggregated tables for direct use by analysts and BI tools.
+This layer delivers business value by joining, enriching, and summarizing data for reporting and decision-making.
 - **Table Name Prefix:** `03_gold.`
 - **Gold Layer Tips:**